puzzle/jenkins-techlab/jenkins-pipeline.md

 ## Groovy Syntax Limitations

-* pipelines must survive restart of the jenkins
+* Pipelines must survive restart of the jenkins
-* scripts mus serialize data back to the master
+* Scripts must serialize data back to the master
-* not fully supported
+* Some Groovy idioms with closures not supported, e.g:
 ```
 collection.each { item -> /* perform operation */ }
 ```